The Bee Gees auditioned for ‘Anything Goes’ and immediately signed a contract.

 They were singing all types of songs in their live shows, and that they assimilated these divergent influences is evident in their writing and recording.

-by the Bee Gees’ current and astounding success with R & B.And another change in their lives: again they moved, this time from Surfer’s Paradise to Lakemba a suburb of Sydney.
+Keeping this great flexibility in mind, you won’t be surprised by the Bee Gees’ current and astounding success with R & B.And another change in their lives: again they moved, this time from Surfer’s Paradise to Lakemba a suburb of Sydney.

 Despite their record deal the brothers still weren’t big stars but they were a top act in the larger clubs etc.